JoanaMas/fullstack-book-manager-project/readme.md

 ## About The Project

-This is my first own created book manager project from scratch, and my inspiration source: [goodreads](https://www.goodreads.com/?ref=nav_hom).
+This is my first created project from scratch, and my inspiration source for this application was [goodreads](https://www.goodreads.com/?ref=nav_hom).

-Project purpose was to combine all the front-end & back-end knowledge aquired in 6 months lasting JavaScript/Typescript fullstack course at codeacademy.lt.
+Project purpose was to combine all the front-end & back-end knowledge acquired in 6 months lasting JavaScript/Typescript fullstack course at codeacademy.lt.

 Project was created using JavaScript (React framework).

 This project it is really important work of mine, as it gave me opportunity to gain a better understanding on how front-end connects to back-end & database.
-Working on this project solely and taking full ownership of an outcome made me solve multiple problems, that I never faced before.
+Creating this particular application made me solve multiple problems, that I never faced before.

 During this project, I gained deeper knowledge of: